 You may request fund switches on a scheduled or unscheduled basis.
-For each fund switch, we redeem units from the fund(s) you choose to switch from, and we purchase units of the fund(s) you choose to switch to.
+For each fund switch we redeem units from the fund(s) you choose to switch from, and we purchase units of the fund(s) you choose to switch to.
 This is done at the unit value of each fund on the valuation day of the switch.
-You may switch all or a portion of the units of a fund, subject to our administrative rules.
+An unlimited number of fund switches are permitted and you may switch all or a portion of the units of a fund, subject to our administrative rules.